Aisle5Oakland/aisle5oakland.github.io/_beermenu/28-Fieldwork-Althea-Belgian-Table-Beer.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: " "
-long_desc: "A dusting of Belma hops add nice floral notes in the background and a brilliant finish akin to the fruity white center of a strawberry picked just a few days too early.
-These light malt and hop flavors blend seamlessly with the effervescent Belgian yeast blend that sprinkles esters of lemon zest and freshly baled hay."
+long_desc: "A dusting of Belma hops add nice floral notes in the background and a brilliant finish akin to the fruity white center of a strawberry picked just a few days too early."
 ---